takumin/sohinx-kvm-api/source/api/index.rst

 4.6 KVM_SET_MEMORY_REGION
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: vm ioctl
+:Type:          vm ioctl
-Parameters: struct kvm_memory_region (in)
+:Parameters:    struct kvm_memory_region (in)
+:Returns:       - 0 on success
-Returns: 0 on success, -1 on error
+                - -1 on error

 This ioctl is obsolete and has been removed.